Clinical Laboratory Sciences

 Master of Science (MS) in Transfusion MedicineDesigned to prepare SBB certified graduates for a career in consultation, administration and supervision or research in the field of immunohematology and transfusion therapy.

-Doctorate of Clinical Laboratory Sciences (DCLS) in Clinical Laboratory Sciences Designed for practicing clinical laboratory scientists to further their clinical expertise and function as practitioners, leaders, educators, and scholars in patient care, laboratory utilization, and the diagnostic process.
+Doctorate of Clinical Laboratory Sciences (DCLS) in Clinical Laboratory Sciences Designed for practicing medical laboratory scientists to further their clinical expertise and function as practitioners, leaders, educators, and scholars in patient care, laboratory utilization, and the diagnostic process.

 Post-Baccalaureate Categorical Certificate ProgramsDesigned for individuals who hold a baccalaureate degree or higher to enter the field of CLS in one or more of our categorical certification programs including Chemistry, Hematology, Hematology and Chemistry, Immunohematology, and Microbiology.